 How we can help you

-There are a number of ways which we can help you from traditional face-to-face sessions to Skype counselling and WhatsUpp support groups.
+There are a number of ways which we can help you from traditional face-to-face sessions to online counselling (via zoom) and WhatsUpp support groups.
 A few of our methods are listed below:

 We abide by the British Association for Counselling & Psychotherapy's 'Ethical Framework for the Counselling Professions'.
 Our counselling team comprises of fully trained and accredited counsellors and psychotherapists.
 We also have trainee counsellors who are working towards their qualification.